Canada first-time buyer: FHSA or RRSP first?

 This scenario pack is built to answer three practical questions:

-1. If you buy around age 35, what retirement budget looks sustainable once you include a public-pension floor?
+1. If you buy around age 35, what retirement budget still looks sustainable once you include baseline CPP + OAS income?

-2. Does the plan “snap back” after purchase (saving rises again in your 40s/50s), or does it stay tight long enough to meaningfully shrink retirement options?
+2. Does the plan bounce back after purchase (saving rises again in your 40s and 50s), or does it stay tight long enough to meaningfully shrink retirement options?

-3. How sensitive is the outcome to real returns when you combine a big early withdrawal with a long retirement horizon?
+3. How sensitive is the outcome to weaker or stronger long-run markets when you combine a big early withdrawal with a long retirement horizon?

 How the costs are planned